OpenPPL/ppl.nn/docs/en/python-api-reference.md

 data_type = TensorShape::GetDataType()
 ```

 Returns the data type of elements in tensor.
-Data types are defined in `pypplcommon`.
+Data types are defined in `pyppl.common`.

 ```python
 data_format = TensorShape::GetDataFormat()
 ```

 Returns the data format of tensor.
-Data formats are defined in `pypplcommon`.
+Data formats are defined in `pyppl.common`.

 ```python
 is_scalar = TensorShape::IsScalar()